-- On the RD Gateway section, update the server name to your new deployment URL, in this exercise it would be ‘Conexlink.mycloudit.com’.
-Leave the rest of the options as they are, apply the changes but DO NOT click on accept yet.
+- In the RD Gateway field, update the server name to your new deployment URL, in this exercise it would be ‘mydeployment.mycompany.com’.
+Leave the rest of the options as they are then click "Apply".

-- On the Certificates section, you are going to have to update the certificate for both RD Web Access and RD Gateway roles, both roles must have the same certificate applied:
+- On the Certificates tab, you are going to have to update the certificate for all four roles, (all the same certificate)

-- Select RD Web Access role and click the button ‘Select existing certificate…’
+- Select the first role and click ‘Select existing certificate…’

-- Select the option ‘Choose a different certificate’ browse the PFX certificate on the location where you pasted it in the step 4, type the certificate password, mark the checkbox below and click OK.
-After you have done that the role status must have changed to ‘Ready to Apply’, click on Apply and wait for the changes to take effect, DO NOT press the OK button yet.
+- After you have done that the role status will have changed to ‘Ready to Apply’, click on Apply and wait for the changes to take effect, DO NOT press the OK button yet.